Animate

 Fill Only Drawing Tools

-Exercise 3 - Using the Classic Brush Tool (third tool down in Animate 2021)
+Exercise 3 - Using the Classic Brush Tool (3rd from the top, see diagram above)

 - Select the Classic Brush Tool and draw a circle.
 It uses the fill color for

-- In the Options area of the toolbox, change the Brush Size and Brush
+- In the Tool section of the Properties panel, change the Brush type and size.

 Tools Creating Both Stroke and Fill